-Apart from a low energy house with a sealed envelope or a roof with complete ventilation, the humidity in the ceiling cavity is most often greater than that of the surrounding atmosphere.
-The space may also be colder at night due to 10.12.3 Night Sky Radiation.
+Because of the cooking, washing, and respiration of the inhabitants, the humidity in the ceiling cavity is most often greater than that of the surrounding atmosphere.
+The space may also be colder than the ambient air at night due to 10.12.3 Night Sky Radiation

 Warm air naturally rises but has little tendency to move laterally, except when a strong wind blows into roof vents or causes substantial differences in air pressure on opposite sides of the building.
 That is why eave-to-ridge ventilation is more effective under typical conditions than side-to-side ventilation.